jinyang-work/ember-line-clamp/README.md

 ### `onCollapse`

-This attribuet allows you to pass an action/closure to trigger when text is collapsed
+This attribute allows you to pass an action/closure to trigger when text is collapsed

 ```handlebars
 {{line-clamp